mdaffin/disconnected.systems/content/blog/2017-03-10-custom-rpi-image-with-github-travis.md

 chroot ${mount}  "/tmp/${script}"
 ```

+Then commit the new file.

+{{< img src="/images/custom-rpi-image-with-github-travis/02-create-image-top.png" >}}
+{{< img src="/images/custom-rpi-image-with-github-travis/03-create-image-commit.png"  title="Create and commit the create-image script" >}}

-You can also copy any other resources (such as additional binaries or configs)
+You can later modify the script to copy any other resources (such as additional
-to the image in the same way we copied the script to the `chroot`.
+binaries or configs) to the image in the same way we copied the script to the

-## setup script
+`chroot`.

+## Second stage script: `setup`

+This script is the second and final stage of creating the image.
+It is what runs
-This script is what is run inside the `chroot` environment and is where we can
+inside the `chroot` environment setup in the first stage and is where we can
 truly customise the image.
 Create another file in the root of your git repo
 called `setup` (again, no extension) with the following contents.